ricomagallona/ahk-scripts/README.md

 # ahk-scripts
-Ahk scripts for life improvement
+Ahk scripts for better quality of life.